sodadata/docs/soda-cl/recon.md

 ## Prerequisites
 * Python version 3.9.x or greater.
 * A Soda Cloud account connected to Soda Library via API keys.
 See [Take a sip of Soda]({% link soda/quick-start-sip.md %}).
 * Soda Library; [install]({% link soda-library/install.md %}) one Soda Library package for each of the source and target data sources involved in your migration.
-See step 1, below.
+See [step 1](#define-reconciliation-checks), below.

 ## Types of reconciliation checks

 Soda supports two types of reconciliation checks:
-* reconciliation metric checks
+* metric reconciliation checks
-* reconciliation diff checks
+* record reconciliation checks

-A **reconciliation metric check** calculates the measurement of a metric such as `sum` or `avg` on data in the same dataset in two different data sources; where the delta between calculated measurements differs to the extent that it exceeds the threshold you set in the check, the check fails.
+A **metric reconciliation check** calculates the measurement of a metric such as `sum` or `avg` on data in the same dataset in two different data sources; where the delta between calculated measurements differs to the extent that it exceeds the threshold you set in the check, the check fails.

 In other words, the check validates the delta between calculated measurements of a metric.

-In the following example, the reconciliation check calculates the sum of column 1 in dataset X in both data source A and data source B. The calculated value of each is the measurement for the sum metric.
+In the following example, the metric reconciliation check calculates the sum of column 1 in dataset X in both data source A and data source B. The calculated value of each is the measurement for the sum metric.
 It then compares the calculated measurements and gauges the difference between them.
 In this example, the difference between measurements is `4`, so the check passes.

 ```yaml
 reconciliation Production: